The Best Urban Parks & Green Spaces in Philadelphia

 Philly’s most popular bike path was rated the best urban bike path by readers of USA Today.
 This multi use path is shared by cyclists, walkers, and runners alike and is one of the city’s most popular recreation destinations.
 The course currently runs 18 miles with plans to eventually extend the route to include 120 miles.

-One of the most scenic sections of the trail conveniently begins near the Philadelphia Museum of Art in the Fairmount Park neighborhood.
-The 9 mile long Kelly Loop drive features tranquil views of the river, plus fabulous skyline views.
-Bonus – if you visit during the early springs months, you will get to enjoy views of colorful cherry blossom trees.
+One of the most scenic sections of the trail conveniently begins near the Philadelphia Museum of Art (an absolute must-see!) in the Fairmount Park neighborhood.
+The 9 mile long Kelly Loop drive (my route of choice) features tranquil views of the river, plus fabulous skyline views.
+Bonus: if you visit during the early spring months, you will get to enjoy views of colorful cherry blossom trees.
 It’s usually pretty crowded, so get out here early to ensure parking.

 Fairmount Park